hackerkid/chat-server/README.md

 then that can be changed in the code.

 ### Cliet
-Client can connect to server using telene e.g.
+Client can connect to server using telnet e.g.
 ``` bash:
      telnet localhost 5555
 ```